Skip to main content

 Guelph hired instructors will need to complete a parking form and submit return it to their Faculty Support Officer.
 After the form is received Parking Services will provide the instructor with their login details to pay for the permit on the website humber.parkadmin.com/users/

-Parking permits are issued on a per-semester basis and must be hung from the car’s rear view mirror.
+Parking permits are issued on a per-semester basis.

 I have a University of Guelph parking permit.
 Do I need to purchase an additional parking permit for the University of Guelph-Humber?